mobify/mobifyjs/docs/konf-reference.md

 The first selector will search the current page for an element with the id of `product-carousel`.
 If it finds it, the required key `products` evaluates to true and the page will immediately be rendered with _homePage.tmpl_.
 If not, then (and only then) the second selector is evaluated and if an element with a `product-list` class is found, the page will instead be rendered with _productPage.tmpl_.
 See below for more on how `context.choose` works.

-Only templates with conditions that evaluate to true will render, and when multiple templates could potentially apply only the first matching template will be chosen for the page.
+Only templates with required keys that evaluate to truthy values will render, and when multiple templates could potentially apply only the first matching template will be chosen for the page.

-Template mapping is accomplished indirectly through DOM matching, note that there is no direct way to select a template for a specific page on your site.
+Template mapping is accomplished through DOM matching.

 For example, instead of simply defining templates this way:

     'homePage': 'home.tmpl'

-You would instead find unique selectors that only apply on the page you want to render a template, then assign that template using `context.choose`:
+You would instead find unique selectors that only apply on the page you want to render with a template, then assign that template using `context.choose`:

     return context.choose({
         'templateName': 'homePage',